 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.” – Ephesians 2:10

 We encourage our students in their spiritual lives, and we support them in living out their faith through service to their peers and their community.
-The spirit of the BCA community is one of thankfulness and giving to others, rejoicing in the grace that has been given to us.
+The spirit of the Brush Creek community is one of thankfulness and giving to others, rejoicing in the grace that has been given to us.

-At BCA, we strongly believe that prayer provides the covering and shield for our ministry and students of Brush Creek Academy.
-Community prayer is included in every aspect of BCA daily life, including before meals, at the beginning and conclusion of meetings, prior to athletic events and in many other ways.
+At BCYR, we strongly believe that prayer provides the covering and shield for our ministry and students of Brush Creek.
+Community prayer is included in every aspect of BCYR daily life, including before meals, at the beginning and conclusion of meetings, prior to athletic events and in many other ways.
 Additionally, staff often pray for and with students who are struggling.
 Students are also encouraged to pray with and for each other and to spend times in private prayer time throughout their enrollment.

 We encourage students to continue on with personal study beyond what is required.
 Students are given daily opportunities for quiet devotional times and may also choose to join group Bible studies led by the students themselves.

-Students may choose to serve the BCA community by joining the Student Worship Team.
-This team practices during the week, preparing to lead the community in worship at various times, such as during Academy Chapel services held during the week in addition to Sunday morning services.
+Students may choose to serve the BCYR community by joining the Student Choir.
+This team practices during the week, preparing to lead the community in worship at various times, such as during Academy Chapel services held during the week in addition to service trips on Sunday mornings or special events.

-At BCA, we desire to see our students move out into the world equipped with real leadership skills and mature and humble hearts.
-Missions trips and community service projects provide opportunities to apply leadership skills, such as problem solving and communication, in real-world situations.
+At BCYR, we desire to see our students move out into the world equipped with real leadership skills and mature and humble hearts.
+Missions trips and community service projects provide opportunities to apply leadership skills, such as problem solving and communication in real-world situations.
 Students learn to lead by example, especially through their service to others in need.